“Amazing Details of Washington’s Dining Habits”

 Accordingly, a limited number of copies are being made available to the public at this time.
 Each volume is numbered and when the present printing is exhausted, there is no contract to print more.
 These cookbooks could very easily become valuable collectors items.

 “The Martha Washington Cook Book” includes facsimile copies of several actual pages from the one-of-a-kind original manuscript.
 Then, Mrs. Kimball chose over 200 delicious unique recipes from Martha Washington’s personal cookbook and completely modernized them so you can easily prepare them in your own kitchen!

-The original recipes were written for a huge household including numerous servants.
+The original recipes were written for a huge household and a multitude of guests.
 Many called for dozens of eggs and gallons of one thing or another.
 Marie Kimball “trimmed” each recipe to quantities of ingredients for a family of six.